My UNCENSORED STORY.

-It's long, but if you're curious about the real me, you'll read it.
+It's long, but if you're curious about the real me, warts n all, you'll read it.

 HI, I'M WENDY.